IX Corps (United States): After Korea

 Following the armistice, IX Corps remained on the front lines in Korea in case hostilities erupted again.
-On 1 January 1954, it was reassigned from the Eighth Army to the Far East United States Army Forces.
+On 1 January 1954, it was reassigned from the Eighth Army to United States Army Forces Far East and moved to Camp Zama in Japan.
 Camp Sendai was Headquarters XVI and then IX Corps during the 1950s.
-In November 1956, over three years after the signing of the armistice, IX Corps headquarters left the front lines, moving to Fort Buckner, Okinawa, and the divisions under its command were shifted to the command of other headquarters.
-There, as a part of consolidation of US forces in the region, IX Corps merged with the US Army's Ryukyu Command to form a joint command element on 1 January 1957.
-The command oversaw administrative duties of US forces in the Ryukyu Islands area.

 On 2 February 1956, IX Corps moved from mainland Japan to Fort Buckner, Okinawa, where it merged with Headquarters Ryukyus Command, to form HQ RYCOM/IX Corps on 1 January 1957.
 The Army had previously in the late 1940s formed Ryukyu Command from the previous Okinawa Base Command.
+There, as a part of consolidation of US forces in the region, IX Corps merged with the US Army's Ryukyus Command to form a joint command element on 1 January 1957.
+The command oversaw administrative duties of US forces in the Ryukyu Islands area.

 In 1961, part of the IX Corps was split into the 9th Regional Support Command, subordinate to U.S. Army Pacific.
 Though the 9th Regional Support Command was an independent unit, it continued to operate closely with IX Corps.
 It received a distinctive unit insignia in 1969.

+In March 1962 Headquarters, U.S. Army, Pacific, removed the "provisional" designation from the U.S. Army Support Group, Vietnam, attached it to U.S. Army Ryukyu Islands, for administrative and logistical support, and made its commanding officer the deputy Army component commander under Military Assistance Command Vietnam.
+All U.S. Army units in South Vietnam, excluding advisory attachments, were assigned to the Army Support Group for administrative and logistical needs.
+Over the course of 1962 U.S. military strength in South Vietnam rose from about 1,000 to over 11,000 personnel.
+Each service continued to provide its own logistical support.